Website Manager

 Can I request one or more teammates for my player?

-At the U5-U8 level, where scores and standings don't matter, we allow parents to submit ONE teammate request when registering their player.
+At the friendy levels U5-U8, where scores and standings don't matter, we allow parents to submit ONE teammate request when registering their player.
 This is not guaranteed, but we do our best to honor one teammate request.

-At the older levels, U10 and above, we do not accept any teammate requests, in order to create balanced and fair teams.
+At the competitive levels, U10 and above, we do not accept any teammate requests, in order to create balanced and fair teams.

 HOWEVER Head Coaches may "lock" one volunteer (such as a referee, assistant coach, or team parent) and thus the player associated with the requested volunteer.
 This is permitted for all divisions levels (U5 - U19).
+We also allow Head Coaches who are active referees to lock an additional referee and the player associated with that referee.
 If you would like to be a Head Coach in order to request a volunteer + teammate, please email the Coach Administrator at [email protected].

-Will siblings/twins be placed on the same team?
+Will siblings be placed on the same team?

 If the siblings are NOT in the same age group, they can still play together, but one will have to "play up," and in addition we will need a parent/guardian to act as a Head Coach.
 If you would like your younger child to play on the same team as your older child, please email the Coach Administrator at [email protected].